Event Date

 Transforming Food Service through Community, Culture, and Ethical Leadership

 We often ascribe the concept of “healthy” to food, but what do healthy foodways look like?
-Join a conversation among three visionary chefs who are leading change in the food service industry through transparency, labor justice, and storytelling through food.
+We hosted a conversation among three visionary chefs leading change in the food service industry through transparency, labor justice, and storytelling through food.
 Using food as a tool for both community and political engagement, these chefs are building new models of food service that prioritize the integrity of fresh ingredients in hospitals, and workers’ rights in restaurants.
-Through a spirit of ethical, cooperative leadership, this panel will discuss how to activate simple yet radical approaches in the food industry and create menus inspired by place, migration, and community.
+Through a spirit of ethical, cooperative leadership, this panel discusses how to activate simple yet radical approaches in the food industry and create menus inspired by place, migration, and community.

 Speaker Biographies: